odoo/documentation/inventory/settings/warehouses/difference_warehouse_location.rst

 What is the difference between warehouses and locations?
 ========================================================

-In Odoo, a **Warehouse** is the actual building/place in which your items are stocked.
+In Twenty20, a **Warehouse** is the actual building/place in which your items are stocked.
 You can setup multiple warehouses and create moves between warehouses.